slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Storytelling is about the details.'*

 <!--
+“Think before you speak.
+Read before you think.” -- Fran Lebowitz

 17. Think before you speak.
 There is always time to add a word, never to withdraw one.
 Talk as if you were making your will: the fewer words the less litigation.
 In trivial matters exercise yourself for the more weighty matters of speech.
 Profound secrecy has some of the lustre of the divine. -- Balthasar Gracian

 Don’t explain.
 People only hear what they want to hear.